Resources - Click to Connect

 - Communication Skills for Ministry: Digital Media Arts - Spring 2015

 CTU's course management system - a D2L platform - provides users with a virtual learning environment.
-The Union, as it's called at CTU, is the virtual gathering space for online learning and community.
-For enrolled students, The Union can be accessed online at: union.ctu.edu (no "www" needed).
+D2L is the virtual gathering space for online learning and community.
+For enrolled students, D2L can be accessed online at: d2l.ctu.edu (no "www" needed).

-CTU's The Union allows users to access documents and materials from instructors, post reading summaries, reactions, and responses in the message boards and forums, upload and submit assignments, message the instructor and classmates, etc.
+CTU's D2L allows users to access documents and materials from instructors, post reading summaries, reactions, and responses in the message boards and forums, upload and submit assignments, message the instructor and classmates, etc.

-Distance learning requires access to a reliable internet connection (preferably high speed) with browser, updated anti-virus and word processing software, media player capability, microphone, and webcam for videoconferencing (recommended, not required).
-Printer and/or access to print documents optional.
+Distance learning requires access to a reliable internet connection (preferably high speed) with browser, updated anti-virus and word processing software, media player capability, microphone, and webcam, smartphone or e-tablet for videoconferencing.
+Also required is a printer and/or access to print documents.
 Additionally, online learners will be made aware of free downloads (e.g., Adobe Reader) that are helpful to the online learning experience.

 It could be you!
 We have found that many of the people who have reservations about their ability to adapt to this style of learning or the quality of the educational experience find the online learning journey to be very manageable technologically and enriching in ways they didn't expect.
 Please take a moment to view the video posted above to see what some of our recent online learners said about their experience.

 Time management, of course, is extremely important for online learners, but also affords individuals great flexibility.
 Online courses are usually asynchronous (e.g., you can do the work anytime of the day or night).
-As with on campus learning, of course, courses are not self-paced and there are deadlines.
+As with on campus learning, of course, courses are not self-paced, and each week there are deadlines to meet.

 CTU recognizes that beginning an online program away from campus may be a new experience.
 CTU strives to welcome online learners into the learning community by holding virtual orientation sessions, supplying help desk technical assistance, making available best practices resources for online learners (e.g., etiquette and ethics for online learners), setting-up individual online meeting check-ins, providing online library access, resources, and tutorials, and more.
 If you're a good candidate for online learning and are excited about the content material, you'll have no problem learning online at CTU!